-- Independent Chair

-- The President (ex officio)

-- Up to 3 Directors appointed by National Council, one of whom may represent Affiliated Clubs.

-- The ex officio Executive Director

-• Up to 7 Directors co-opted by the Directors.
+- Up to 3 Directors appointed by National Council, one of whom may represent Affiliated Clubs. - The ex officio Executive Director - Up to 6 additional Directors co-opted by the Directors.
 3 Directors will be independent and the composition of the remainder will be part of a proposal to the next 2019 AGM.